foreverLoveWisdom/foreverLoveWisdom/README.md

 #### A bit about me
 My name is Tien Do.
 I am currently working as a **Ruby on Rails software engineer**. **Ruby** is one of my first programming languages, and I feel **lucky** that I found it because its unique **freedom** and **expressive** syntax gets along with me so well (**thanks Matsumoto and all other phenomenal developers** who have spent lots of effort to develop this fantastic programming language)

-Ruby on Rails is **built on top of** Ruby, and I **enjoy** Ruby, so you can understand **how much I want Ruby on Rails**.
+Ruby on Rails is **built on top of** Ruby, and I **enjoy** Ruby, so you can understand **how much I want Ruby on Rails**. 🤩

 ### How I approach software engineer
-As a software engineer, I believe in a **constantly evolving** approach to learning and growth.
-I am committed to **staying curious and open** to new technologies and techniques, always looking for ways to enhance my skills and understanding.
-When facing challenges or seeking advice, I **prioritize solutions that benefit my team and organization**.
-I am passionate about writing code that is **simple, readable, and easy to maintain and modify**, understanding the importance of **sustainability and scalability**.
-Finally, I acknowledge that **change is a constant in software engineering and in life**, and I am ready to adapt and evolve as needed to stay ahead of the curve.
+As a software engineer, I believe in a 🔄 **constantly evolving** approach to learning and growth.
+I am committed to 🤔 **staying curious and open** to new technologies and techniques, always looking for ways to enhance my skills and understanding.
+When facing challenges or seeking advice, I 👥  **prioritize solutions that benefit my team and organization**.
+I am 🎉 passionate about writing code that is **simple, readable, and easy to maintain and modify**,🌱 understanding the importance of **sustainability and scalability**.
+Finally, I acknowledge that 🌊 **change is a constant in software engineering and in life**, and I am ready to adapt and evolve as needed to stay ahead of the curve.

 ### My Skills
 - **Quick learning, adapting** to new technologies, teams, and organizations